vmware-archive/nsx-ci-pipeline/README.md

 - NSX-V must have the following constructs created:

 	- Cluster(s) must have VXLAN(vTEPS) prepared & functional
-	- A NSX Transport Zone must exist
+	- A NSX Transport Zone can already exist or would be created (requires the cluster names)
 - vSphere environment must have at least **1** of the following ***[Standard PortGroup|Distributed PortGroup|Logical Switch]*** for an `uplink` port group.
    - This port group must have a network that is routable in the environment.
 This is the `uplink` network
 - vSphere environment must have at least **1** of the following ***[Distributed PortGroup]*** for an `uplink` port group, required for DLR uplink (as transit network between the deployed esg and the dlr) if DLR option is enabled.